Master of Science in Physician Assistant Studies

 Curriculum

-During the first 15 months of the program, students spend their time in the classroom and lab, in what's known as the "didactic" phase.
-Students are taught by full-time, clinically experienced PA faculty as well as adjunct professors and guest lecturers from multiple disciplines.
+During the first 15 months of the program, students spend their time in the classroom and lab, in what's known as the didactic phase.
+Students are taught by full-time, clinical and research experienced PA faculty as well as adjunct professors and guest lecturers from multiple disciplines.

 The following 12 months are spent in various clinical sites using a medical apprenticeship model.
 Near the end of the clinical phase, students participate in an intensive board review course to prepare for the Physician Assistant National Certifying Examination (PANCE) and clinical practice.